Skip to content

 } from "../examples_common.js";

-// load the sound bank (your path may vary)
+// Load the sound bank (your path may vary)

-// load the sound bank into an array buffer
+// Load the sound bank into an array buffer

-let sfFile = await response.arrayBuffer();
+const sfFile = await response.arrayBuffer();

-"Sound bank has been loaded!";
+document.querySelector("#message").textContent = "Sound bank has been loaded!";

-// create an audioContext and add the worklet
+// Create an audioContext and add the worklet

 const context = new AudioContext();